Skip to main content Skip to main navigation Skip to footer content

 Community Health Needs Assesment

-Fresno County Community Health Needs Assesment 2020
+Fresno County Community Health Needs Assesment Report 2020

-Fresno County Community Health Needs Appendix 2020
+Fresno County Community Health Needs Appendices 2020

 This community health needs assessment was designed to reach underserved and vulnerable populations, understand their needs, develop priority areas of focus for the region, and establish the foundation for a sustainable Community Health Improvement Plan (CHIP) in Fresno County.